jhschier/jhschier/README.md

 # 💫 About Me:
-FullStack Developer based in Porto, Portugal.
+Tech Lead @ AISquare.
+Based in Porto, Portugal.

 ## 🌐 Socials: